TRAN-Gia-Quoc-Bao/Course-MPC/README.md

 Its content can be found at https://www.mazenalamir.fr/MPC/.

-The exercises were given in checkpoints from 1 to 9.
+The exercises were given in Checkpoints from 1 to 9.
 The questions are found on my professor's website.

-In the folders there are the links to the questions, my codes, and my reports, i.e., my solutions and explanations to the checkpoints.
+In the folders there are the links to the questions, my codes, and my reports, i.e., my solutions and explanations to the Checkpoints.